dominikschulz/Dirvish/README.md

 Dirvish
 =======

-Dirvish is an rsync based backup script
+Dirvish is an rsync based backup script.

+This repository is a publicly accessible backup of my old private SVN branch.

+Please note that this code is largely untested and SHOULD NOT be used by anyone.

+Pleade DO NOT open pull requests or issues on this repository.
+It is unmaintained.